Broadstairs Folk Week began as a celebration of English traditional dance – and there’s lots of opportunities to keep dancing at the festival in 2018.

 17th and 18th century English country dances, or modern dances in the old styles.
 Lots of formations and steps, musical styles and rhythms.
 Think Jane Austen!

-Four couples arranged in a square.
-Square workshops usually mean American Square danced with a smooth, relaxed walk, but there will also be some English traditional squares, which are stepped.
+American Square danced with a smooth, relaxed walk, but there will also be some English traditional squares, which are stepped

-Whether they are in shows or busking around the town, come rain or shine, the Morris sides carry on regardless and the festival wouldn’t be the same without them.
+Folk Week would not be the same without Morris sides – possibly slightly quieter, but whether they are in shows or busking around the town, come rain or shine, the Morris sides carry on regardless.

 If you are a morris side who is keen to perform at Folk Week – please do get in touch as soon as possible.
 Morris sides work hard but also have a lot of fun at the festival.